-SEAL REPLACEMENT: The purpose of the airlock seal is to trap air and insulation until it rotates 180° to the 6:00 o'clock position.
+SEAL REPLACEMENT: The purpose of the airlock seal is to trap air and insulation until it rotates 180° to the 6:00 position.
 At this point, insulation is pushed by air from the blower, out of the chamber.
-Worn or damaged seals allow air and insulation to escape back into hopper, thus reducing production and coverage.
+Worn or damaged seals allow air and insulation to escape back into the hopper, thus reducing production and coverage.
 When it is necessary to replace seals, follow these directions:

 Remove hopper from base unit.
 Check airlock rotor plates for damage (bent).
-If damaged (bent) the entire airlock will need replaced.
-(Refer to Airlock Replacement below.)
+If damaged (bent), the entire airlock will need to be replaced (refer to Airlock Replacement below).
 Take out rubber seal by removing the three plate fastening bolts and top plate.
 Install new seal.
-Seal should be inserted tight against the rotor plate, pressing the lower tabs of seal down under the adjacent seal with a flat blade screwdriver.
-(See Illustration F) Before tightening bolts make sure all bolt holes are aligned while each side of seal is equally pressed against the end plates.
-Seal should be bent backwards for counterclockwise rotation.
+Seal should be inserted tight against the rotor plate, pressing the lower tabs of the seal down under the adjacent seal with a flat head screwdriver (see Illustration G).
+Before tightening the bolts, make sure all bolt holes are aligned while each side of the seal is equally pressed against the end plates.
+The seal should be bend backwards for counterclockwise rotation.